 Board of Trustees

-The Board of Trustees is comprised of thirteen professionals, including two emeritus Trustees, who conduct the business and manage the decisions of the American Respiratory Care Foundation.
+The Board of Trustees is comprised of thirteen professionals, including three emeritus Trustees, who conduct the business and manage the decisions of the American Respiratory Care Foundation.
 ARCF Trustees will serve four-year terms with no more than three consecutive cycles.
 Trustee nominations will be solicited yearly by the ARCF in collaboration with AARC and NBRC.
 Board of Trustees will appoint new trustees during the last quarter of the year from this list.

 Tonya A. Winders, MBA

 Allergy & Asthma Network

 Tonya Winders.
 MBA is currently the President and Chief Executive Officer of Allergy & Asthma Network, the leading patient advocacy organization dedicated to ending the needless death and suffering due to asthma, allergies and related conditions.